knowledgearc/bootstrapbase/README.md

 - A sub-heading of h1,
 - Use for articles if there are multiple article summaries on a single page (E.g. a list of blog posts).

+## Joomla!
+Integration

+### Modules

+#### Navbar Menu

+BootstrapBase provides functionality to convert the main menu (or any menu) into a Bootstrap navbar.

+To convert a menu module to a navbar:

+- Select the menu module from Module Manager,
+- Navigate to Advanced Settings,
+- Specify the appropriate navbar CSS class(es) to the Menu Class Suffix setting.
+See the [Bootstrap Navbar section](http://getbootstrap.com/components/#navbar) for more information and available CSS classes.

+Ideally you will want to create your own semantic LESS classes and apply appropriate Bootstrap classes there.

+### 3rd Party LESS Addons

+There are now a number of CSS developers such as Font Awesome who are providing LESS-based distributions of their libraries.
+BootstrapBase provides a special area for these LESS files under BootstrapBase/less/3rdparty.

+To add a 3rd party LESS library:

+- Create a directory in BootstrapBase/less/3rdparty to hold the LESS files (E.g. BootstrapBase/less/3rdparty/fontawesome),
+- Copy the LESS files into this new directory,
+- Include the LESS files in the template.less file so that they are included during LESS compilation (check for a LESS file which includes all other LESS files in the 3rd party library ; this "global" include is part of almost all distributions).
+Use the @import tag to include the appropriate file(s).

+If the 3rd party library includes icons, images or fonts, make sure you copy them to the appropriate location in the BootstrapBase template (for example, fonts are placed in the /fonts directory).
+However, please note that this will break almost all includes within the LESS files so you will need to override the importing CSS classes using one of the override less files.
+For your convenience, font locations can be overridden in overrides/fonts.less.
+Check this file for more information on how to correctly reference other files from CSS.